FORTH-ICS-INSPIRE/artemis/docs/upgrade.md

 ```

 **OPTIONAL**: If you want to change things at your local source code, and need to build your custom
-frontend and backend containers (instead of pre-built images), you can use the following lines instead of `image: ...` (for backend, frontend and monitor containers, respectively):
+monitor and backend containers (instead of pre-built images), you can use the following lines instead of `image: ...` (for backend and monitor containers, respectively):
 ```
 build: ./backend-services/<microservice>
 build: ./monitor-services/<microservice>
-build: ./frontend
 ```
 Note also that you need to always map your volumes properly (e.g., `./backend-services/<microservice>:/root/....`, etc.).
 Custom building can be triggered with:
 ```
 docker-compose -f ... build
 ```
-*Note that for the frontend, you need to make sure that the js-compiled files are
-properly generated.
-You may need to copy them from a pre-built frontend container
-to be user.
-More details to follow (this refers only to custom builds that
-require changes to the frontend).*

 **Also note that Kubernetes/helm upgrades may require a slightly different process, based on deployment upgrade.
 For more details please ping us on slack or describe your experience in a GitHub issue.**